pawelnguyen/api/substrate/extrinsics.md

   If the account already has identity information, the deposit is taken as part payment for the new deposit.

-  The dispatch origin for this call must be _Signed_ and the sender must have a registered identity.
+  The dispatch origin for this call must be _Signed_.

   - `info`: The identity information.